nicoloceneda/Python-edu/README.md

 ## Content of the Scripts:
 <pre>
 │
-├── Tensors.ipynb                                 <-- Creating tensors; Accessing the values of a tensor; Manipulating the data type of a tensor; Manipulating the shape of a tensor; Applying mathematical operations to tensors
+├── Tensors.ipynb                                 <-- Creating tensors; Accessing the values of a tensor;
-│
+                                                      Manipulating the data type of a tensor; Manipulati- ng the shape of a tensor; Applying mathematical op- erations to tensors │
 ├── Variables.ipynb                               <-- Implementation of a single layer perceptron for mul- │                                                     ti-class classification via scikit-learn.